Best Spritz Cookies

 Add dry ingredients to wet ingredients a little bit at a time until just combined.

-Using a cookie press fitted with your favorite design, press cookies onto an ungreased cookie sheet.
+Using a cookie press fitted with your favorite design, press cookies directly onto an ungreased cookie sheet.

 Bake for 8-10 minutes or until lightly golden.